-SQL LEAD() Function in SQL Server 2012 for Calculating Next Value
+SQL LEAD Function in SQL Server 2012 to Calculate Next Value

-SQL LEAD() function is one of the recent enhancements among SQL Analytic Functions introduced with Denali, CTP3 for SQL Server 2012 developers.
+SQL LEAD() function is one of the recent enhancements among SQL Analytic Functions introduced with SQL Server 2012 (aka Denali, CTP3) for developers.
 What SQL Server Lead() function does is returning simply the next Nth row value in an order.
+Even only this enables SQL Lead() function to find gaps in number sequences.
 The order of the rows can be grouped by using the Partition By clause for powering the SQL Lead() function.

 Here is the SQL Analytic LEAD() function syntax for T-SQL developers